CaptainMentallic/flashwaretesting/README.md

 # FlashWare

-Made this for fun and to learn more about lua
+Made this for fun and to learn more about stuff

 # LoadString
 ```lua